Tinker-Twins/AutoDRIVE/ADSS Toolkit/autodrive_ros2/autodrive_neoracer/SETUP.md

 as needed.
 Without a GPU passed through, launch the twin stack with `inference:=false`; everything except the detection topic works the same.

+Two container specifics: clone this repository with `--depth 1 --single-branch` (it carries the full simulator history; a shallow clone avoids a multi-gigabyte download), and connect the simulator to the Docker host's address, not the container-internal IP - the published ports forward inward.

 ## Troubleshooting

 - `twin: command not found` — new terminal, or `source ~/.bashrc`.